raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 --- collapse ---
 ---
-title: Notes for 'Life in space' experiments
+title: Notes for 'Life in Space' experiments
 ---

 + Although you can use the camera as part of your experiment (for example, to work out how bright it is on the ISS), you cannot use it to take photos of astronauts, and your program must delete all images at the end of your experiment.